• Skip to primary navigation

 • Transfer to the prepared baking pan and push the batter into all of the corners.
 Smooth the top.

-• Bake for 25-30 minutes, or until the edges are set and the middle is slightly jiggly.
-If you want a less fudgy texture, cook for another 5-10 minutes (the centre should not be jiggly).
+• Bake for 25-30 minutes, until the edges are set and the middle is puffed and slightly jiggly.
+If you want a less fudgy texture, cook for another 5-10 minutes (the center should not be jiggly).
+Let brownies cool to room temperature directly in the pan.

 Glaze